 The principal strategies and risks of investing in the fund are described in the applicable Prospectus.
 Unless otherwise stated in the applicable Prospectus or this SAI, the investment objective and policies of the fund may be changed without shareholder approval.
 The fund may invest in the instruments below, and such instruments and investment policies apply to the fund, but only if and to the extent that such policies are consistent with and permitted by the fund's investment objective and policies.
+Each fund may also have indirect exposure to the instruments described below through derivative contracts, if applicable.
 By owning shares of the underlying funds, each fund of funds indirectly invests in the securities and instruments held by the underlying funds and bears the same risks of such underlying funds.